coolpalani/installing-kubernetes-with-kubeadm/README.md

-# Installing kubernetes with kubeadm
+# Installing Kubernetes 1.9.2 with kubeadm on Centos 7
 Description of instalation of Kubernetes 1.9.2 using kubeadm on Centos 7 (1708).
 The environment is composed of a master node and two minions, behind a corporate proxy.
 Flannel is used as network plugin.

 ## IPv4 addresses